Xangis/AlgoRhythmia/README.md

 ## Changelog

-### Changes Still Needed

-Windows version needs to be ported to SDL.
+### Changes from AlgoRhythmia Version 4.21 to 4.22 (January 2018):
+- Changed about box to point to GitHub.
+- Make app work with older versions of RtMidi (like that in the Ubuntu 16.04 repository).

 ### Changes from AlgoRhythmia Version 4.2 to 4.21 (September 2017):